stevester94/CSC255_Project/README.md

-# Private server to server tunnel with Ansible and wWreGuard
+# Private server to server tunnel with Ansible and WireGuard

 Installs [WireGuard](https://wireguard.com) on Ubuntu, creates a mesh between all servers by adding them all as peers and configures the wg-quick systemd service.